kariljordan/ASEE/2018/README.md

 + 20171108 is the data file from the second round of responses.
 The survey was sent out in October 2017.

 # Report
 This [RMarkdown report](https://kariljordan.github.io/ASEE/2018/asee2018.html) will be used for the figures in this paper.
+Click [here](https://github.com/kariljordan/ASEE/blob/master/2018/Narrative.md) for the narrative (introduction, background, etc.)

 # Contributors
 The following individuals contributed to the development of the long-term survey, the code for this report, or the write-up of the results: